 Nigerian Traditional Marriage Planning Checklist

 1. Breathe In, Enjoy Your Proposal: So, he (finally) put the ring on it?
 Congratulations, you’re engaged.
 Go out and totally enjoy it.
 Girl, it’s not easy to get the ring!
-Show off your engagement ring.
+Submit your engagement photo to get featured.

 2. Tell the Parents: Announce Engagement to Bride’s Parents: Have your husband-to-be bring his family to announce the engagement to bride’s parents, and formally ask for your hand in marriage (Naija parents take this seriously.
 Even if groom is non-Nigerian or even a white/ oyibo guy, he must formally ask for their consent before the whole World hears that you’re engaged).